Strengthening Domestic Manufacturing: A Commitment from Radeus Labs

 by | Apr 29, 2025 | News , Satcom , Computing , Recording

 juliet correntiThere’s been a lot of talk lately about bringing manufacturing back to the U.S.—and we couldn’t be more supportive of that movement.
-At Radeus Labs, we believe in strengthening domestic manufacturing.
+At Radeus Labs, we believe in strengthening domestic manufacturing for mission-critical computing systems and SATCOM systems.
 We've long prioritized sourcing from Trade Agreements Act (TAA)-compliant countries and maintaining rigorous quality and compliance standards.
-As a cleared facility and ISO 9001 certified manufacturer of SATCOM and computing systems, we don't take shortcuts.
+As a cleared facility and ISO 9001 certified manufacturer of SATCOM and computing systems including AI servers and high density, low power servers, we don't take shortcuts.

 But here's the truth: while the goal is clear, the current landscape makes fully American-made products difficult to achieve for many industries—including ours.